Agentic-Brain/standard_pipelines/README.md

 # standard_pipelines

 This is our monolithic repo that handles all applications for clients.
-We may be changing the name for this soon.
+It was named this way because it was anticipated to mostly be data pipelineing tools, but as the repo has grown, the scope has changed.
+It may be changed soon because of this.

 ## Setup
 - Clone Repo